melaniebrgr/learning-computer-science/05-system-design/06-performance.md

 # Performance

-Instead of solving the performance problem, try to remove it first, that is, ask what what logic and data is not really needed and remove it first from the application.
-Of course without some data and logic there is not application...
+Instead of solving the performance problem, try to remove the module first, that is, question if the logic and data is needed in the application.

+There a many topics related to performance:

+- caching
+- bundle size

 ## Caching

-"Storing the result of a computation _somewhere_ and returning the stored value instead of recomputing it again later."
+Caching is "storing the result of a computation _somewhere_ and returning the stored value instead of recomputing it again later."
 The caching strategy depends on the nature of the value being cached.
-There are a few additional concepts that come along with caching:
+Caching brings a few additional concepts:

-- **cache keys**: the cache key must contain all inputs that determine the result, e.g. using `useMemo` but not missing a dependency in the array.
+- **cache keys**: the cache key must contain all inputs that determine the result, e.g. using `useMemo` but missing a dependency in the dependency array.
 Getting the cache key itself can sometimes be costly.
-- **cache invalidation**: strategies
+- **cache invalidation**: there are difference approaches to cache invalidation:
   - proactive update of the cache, e.g. on PUT, POST, DELETE of a resource
   - timed invalication, e.g. HTTP cache control header directives like `max-age`
-  - state while revalidate, works with time invalidation where the stale version is served while the fresh version is fetched in the background
+  - stale while revalidate, works with time invalidation where the stale version is served while the fresh version is fetched in the background
-  - force fresh values, e.g. in admin mode always force fetch latest values
+  - force fresh values, e.g. in admin mode always force fetches latest values
   - soft-purge when data is updated but cache headers would persist the stale data for quite some longer period of time, mark the data as stale so on the next request it is fetched in the background
 - **cache size**: E.g. should you cache a video buffer in memory?
   - least recently used (LRU) have a fixed cache size where the least recently used value is purged when the cache reaches a certain size
   - file-system cache, e.g. `./node_modules/.cache`
-  - redis
 - **cache warming**: when bringing up a brand new cache or switching CDNs a few problems can result until the cache is warm, e.g. API rate-limiting as all of a sudden a requests are getting re-made, or running out of resources--maybe you want a beefier CPU temporarily.
 Soft purge is a good solution to this.
 - **cache value validation**: if the cache client changes what is uses the cached data shape could no longer be suitable, so validating with something like zod is a good idea.
 - **cache request deduplication**: if there are two requests for the same resource, make one wait until the other completed.

 ### Browser cache (HTTP cache)

-The client (a browser) looks for the resources in the browser cache.
-If it's found (a hit), use it, else (a miss), go to the server.
+Browsers check for the resources in the browser cache.
+If it's a hit use it, but for a miss, go to the server.
 A "hit" means that the asset was in the cache.
 A "**miss**" means it can either be there or too old.
-This

-- makes page requests faster,
-- saves server computation, and
+This makes page requests faster, and saves server computation and cost.
-- saves money, e.g. mobile users.

-A browser cache is a **private cache** because it is tied to a specific client, and contain response personalised to that user.
+A browser cache is a **private cache** because it is tied to a specific client, and contains response personalised to that user.
 Most web applications also use a CDN, a "globally distributed type of reverse proxy", to server resources closer to the user's location.
-A CDN is a public cache shared among users.
+A CDN is a **public cache** shared among users.

 A browser can load resources from disk-cache or memory cache. **Disk Cache** stores resources (e.g., scripts, images) on the hard drive (or SSD) in the browser’s cache directory.
 It is slower to access compared to memory but persistent across browser sessions (until cleared or expired).
 Disk cache is used for resources that are cached but not immediately needed or when memory cache is full.
 Memory cache stores resources in RAM, making access extremely fast. **Memory cache** is temporary and cleared when the browser tab or session closes (or memory is needed elsewhere).
 It is prioritized for frequently accessed or recently used resources, like scripts loaded multiple times in a session.